DanielHelle/Launch-Interceptor-Program/README.md

 ## Description of the program
-As a part of a hypothetical anti-ballistic system, the decide() function generates a boolean signal which determines wether an interceptor should be launched based upon input radar tracking information.
+As a part of a hypothetical anti-ballistic system, the decide() function generates a boolean signal which determines whether an interceptor should be launched based upon input radar tracking information.

 The boolean signal is based on the boolean outputs of 15 functions.